DannyBen/colsole/README.md

 > **Upgrade Note**
 >
-> This README is for the latest version of colsole (0.8.x), which is compatible
+> - Version 1.0.x is not compatible older versions
-> with older versions.
-Version 1.x will NOT be compatible.
+> - Version 0.8.x is compatible with bothe the old syntax and new syntax
 >
 > See [Uprading](#upgrading) below.